shashwat-shahi/shashwat-shahi/README.md

 **Research and Course Assistant - Generative AI and LLMs** | Aug 2024 – Dec 2024

-As a research assistant under Prof. Ramin Mohammadi, I explored cutting-edge applications of generative AI, focusing on large language models, retrieval-augmented generation systems, and advanced prompting techniques.
-I developed comprehensive Python-based labs and assignments using TensorFlow and PyTorch for a Generative AI course offered in partnership with Coursera.
-My responsibilities included creating educational content on deep learning architectures ranging from foundational CNNs and RNNs to advanced transformer models, reinforcement learning systems, and LLM frameworks including Langchain and LangGraph.
-This role strengthened my expertise in both the theoretical foundations and practical implementations of modern AI systems.
+Researched cutting-edge applications of Generative AI, LLMs and RAG systems with Prof. Ramin Mohammadi.
+Designed Python labs and assignments using TensorFlow and PyTorch for Coursera partnership.
+Created educational content on deep learning architectures including CNNs, Transformers, GANs, and LLM frameworks (Langchain, LangGraph).

 </details>